How to Troubleshoot Adobe InDesign Crash issues

 Method 1: Begin it again

-Many times, simply restarting InDesign app will fix this issue.
-But, I recommend you to restart the computer itself.
+Many times, simply restarting the InDesign app will fix this issue.
+But I recommend you restart the computer itself.

 Method 2: Plug-in

 If InDesign crashing problem started after installing a new plug-in, then remove the plug-in.
-When there is a conflict between plug-ins, which you have installed then Adobe InDesign application may crash.
+When there is a conflict between plug-ins that you have installed, then the Adobe InDesign application may crash.

 Method 3: Font fight

-This sounds crazy but few people have really experienced this.
-A lot of fonts, older or mismatched fonts, damaged fonts etc. can give rise to InDesign crash.
+This sounds crazy, but few people have really experienced this.
+A lot of fonts, older or mismatched fonts, damaged fonts, etc., can give rise to an InDesign crash.
 So, have a look at them.

 Method 4: Revive settings

-Resetting preferences is the technique that works practically in fixing InDesign crash issue, as entire custom settings will be reformed.
+Resetting preferences is the technique that works practically in fixing InDesign crash issues, as entire custom settings will be reformed.

 Note: This way wipes all your application preferences.
-So, first sync entire settings to cloud and follow below steps to reset InDesign preferences.
+So, first sync the entire settings to the cloud and follow the below steps to reset InDesign preferences.

 • Restart InDesign application